frubesss/twitter-comp-bot/README.md

 # twitter-comp-bot

-Twitter competition bot, automatically entering competitions using the search strings:
+Twitter competition bot, automatically entering competitions using the search strings 'retweet #win', 'rt #win', 'retweet #competitions' and 'rt #competitions'.

-'retweet #win'
-'rt #win'
-'retweet #competitions'
-'rt #competitions'

 All the while making sure the bot does not go over the Twitter API rate limit.

 ## Built With